- Code STAT3012

 - Areas of interest Statistics

-STAT3012 is a course that deals with two of the most important approaches to collecting research data - surveys and experiments.
+STAT3012 is a course that deals with two of the most important approaches to collecting research data - experiments and surveys.

-Survey sampling topics will be covered in the second half of the course and may include: simple random sampling, with and without replacement; estimation of population total, mean and proportion; subpopulation inference; systematic sampling; stratified sampling; ratio estimation; unequal probability sampling, including the Hansen and Hurwitz estimator and the Horvitz-Thompson estimator; regression estimation; and estimation of population size.
+Survey sampling topics will be covered in the second part of the course and may include: simple random sampling, with and without replacement; estimation of population total, mean, proportion and size; subpopulation inference; systematic sampling; stratified sampling; ratio estimation; regression estimation; unequal probability sampling, including the Hansen and Hurwitz estimator and the Horvitz-Thompson estimator; regression estimation; and if time permits, cluster sampling.

-1. Select and design an appropriate method of data collection for a
+- Select and design an appropriate method of data collection for a research project;

-2. Apply statistical survey sampling techniques to design a routine
+- Apply statistical survey sampling techniques to design a routine sample survey; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.